HomeSocial MediaHow Social Media Can Impact What You Buy

 4. Setting specific shopping budgets for social media-influenced purchases

-Live shopping streams—where hosts demonstrate products and viewers can purchase in real-time—represent the fastest-growing segment of social commerce:
+Live shopping streams, where hosts demonstrate products and viewers can buy in real time, are the fastest-growing part of social commerce:

-• Already a £300 billion market in China
+• Already a GBP 300 billion market in China

 • Growing at 76% annually in Western markets